HTTP (HyperText Transport Protocol)

 HTTP Response Components:

-Whatever we get from the webserver to the clients called HTTP Response.
+Whatever we get from the webserver to the clients is called HTTP Response.
 The HTTP response contains the following components.

 - HTTP Status Code: It must have a Status Code.